Lower Merion Little League

 Softball Tee Ball

 Softball Tee Ball is designed to be instructional and non-competitive for children of all abilities.
-Players are generally in Pre-K and K. Players must be born after 8/31/2020 to play.
+Players are generally in Pre-K and K. Players must be born on or before12/31/2021 to play.

 How do tee ball games work?